 Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
-However, with Sylvan’s study skills program in the Raleigh-Durham region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
-Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
-Find out how our tutoring experts in the Raleigh-Durham region can help your son or daughter achieve goals and conquer any workload.
+But with Sylvan's study skills program in the Raleigh-Durham region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
+Get in touch with us today to learn more about how our tutoring experts in the Raleigh-Durham region can help your child fulfill goals and tackle any workload.

 You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
 Using a variety of study tips, tactics and strategies, our tutors in the Raleigh-Durham region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼